Social choice rules driven by propositional logic: Prominence.

 \begin{corollary} .5em It the maximin sets have an empty intersection, then the comprehensive prominence winner is undecided between the whole of $\ist$. \end{corollary}

-\paragraph{5.4.4} Let us perturb example~(\ref{eq:cf-maximin}) so that the Condorcet cycle $a\cdsucc b\cdsucc c\cdsucc a$ becomes uneven.
+\paragraph{6.4.4} Let us perturb example~(\ref{eq:cf-maximin}) so that the Condorcet cycle $a\cdsucc b\cdsucc c\cdsucc a$ becomes uneven.
 The Llull matrix could take, for instance, the following value: \diaglabel[1]{\cellcolor[gray]{0.8}\makebox[2.5em][c]{$#1$}}

 with $\epsilon>0$.
-A bit unexpectedly, the comprehensive prominence method does not select $a$ as the unique winner (which corresponds to breaking the cycle by the weakest link): for $0\le\epsilon<\onehalf$, \ie when the victories within the cycle are stronger than those outside it, the result is still an undecidedness between $a,b,c$.
+A bit unexpectedly, the comprehensive prominence method does not select $a$ as the unique winner (which corresponds to breaking the cycle by the weakest link): for $0\le\epsilon<\onehalf$, \ie when the victories within the cycle are stronger than those outside it, the result is still an undecidedness between $a,b,c$ (with the same values of $\Urv(\temp_x)$ and $\Urv(\nt\temp_x)$ as for $\epsilon=0$).

-In this example one gets $\urv(\temp_x)=\utv'(\temp_x)=4$ for $x=a,b,c$.
+In this example one gets $\Urv(\temp_x)=\Utv'(\temp_x)=4$ for $x=a,b,c$.
 These values derive from unsatisfiable conjunctions.
 In fact, they derive through the concatenation of $\temp_x \leftarrow \bigwedge_{r\ne x}\,\nt\temp_r$ with $\nt\temp_r \leftarrow \bigwedge_{s\ne d}\,p_{ds}$ for $r=a,b,c$ as~well~as $\nt\temp_d \leftarrow \bigwedge_{s\ne d}\,p_{sd}$.
 This concatenation amounts to the implication $\temp_x \leftarrow \bigwedge_{s\ne d}\,(p_{sd}\land p_{ds})$, whose right-hand side negates the \textit{tertium non datur} clauses $p_{sd}\lor p_{ds}$.
 So the undecidedness between $a,b,c$ as comprehensive prominence winners is questionable.
 According to Proposition~\ref{st:comprehensive-Blake}, what is unquestionable is the rejection of~$d$.

 This suggests that in the event of undecidedness one should restrict the attention to all the undecided winners and start again the comprehensive prominence algorithm from the corresponding restriction of the original Llull matrix.
 Generally speaking, this progressive elimination could involve several rounds.
 We will refer to this procedure as the \textbf{refined comprehensive prominence method}. \ensep In the preceding example, this procedure selects $a$ as a single winner.